fogus/spiel/pyramidenspiel/minimax/README.markdown

  * If the final pyramid sown from the previous turn landed on a non-empty card then you must sow from that card.

-While sowing onto cards you may build structures if possible.
-That is, you may stack pyramids on cards but only smaller pyramids may go onto larger pyramids.
+While sowing onto cards you may build structures "in passing" if possible.
+That is, while sowing pyramids you can chose to stack a sown piece onto an existing piece or stack directly, but only smaller pyramids may go onto larger pyramids.
 If while doing this you ever make a tree on a non-vault card you may choose, on the next turn only, to sow the tree either as a whole or to sow it as three separate pieces.
 However, if the tree is sown as a whole then it must be sown in pieces on following turns.

 Game ends
 =========